Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

 ### Endowment (3-5)

-Gain access to a Supernatural Ability normally outside your perview.
+Gain access to a Supernatural Ability normally outside your purview.
 This must be given as a boon from a supernatural entity that already has access to that Supernatural Ability.

-Mortal Sorcerors must take this merit.
+Mortal Sorcerers must take this merit.

 Exalted characters may grant mortals this merit as a Project.
 At Essence 4 they may grant Endowment 3, and at Essence 5 they may grant Endowment